 - Trainers to manage new employees on call centre objectives, processes, and policies.

-- Analysts to analyse call centre performance, point out areas for improvement, and provide statistical feedback on activities.
+- Analysts to analyse call centre performance metrics, point out areas for improvement, and provide statistical feedback on activities.

-Of course, depending on the size of your call centre you may need fewer or more employees than this.
-Once you’ve established your budget, you can decide which roles are important in the beginning, and which you can scale as your business grows.
+Of course, depending on the size of your call centre, you may need fewer or more employees than this.
+Once you’ve established your call centre cost structure, you can decide which roles are important in the beginning, and which you can scale as your business grows.

 When it’s time to hire your call centre staff, there are some questions you’ll need to ask and qualities to look out for.
 Outline some guidelines for yourself by considering questions like: